whiver/nifi-protobuf-processor/README.md

 ### Building the latest version
 Clone this project and build the processor `nar` file using Maven:

+    mvn compile
     mvn nifi-nar:nar

 Then simply copy the generated `nar` file into the Apache NiFi `lib` folder.

+#### Building the Docker image

+The project also includes a Dockerfile to easily build a Docker image of the project.
+In fact you just need to run:

+    mvn package

+and everything should be fine ! :)

 ## Usage